knowm/XChange/README.md

 It is build on top of of [XChange library](https://github.com/timmolter/XChange) providing new interfaces for streaming API.
 User can subscribe for live update via reactive streams of [RxJava library](https://github.com/ReactiveX/RxJava).

-## Note - alpha version
+## NOTE: Library Preview

-Library is in preview state and is being prepared for the initial release.
+Library is in the preview state and is being prepared for the initial release.
+Large changes can be made in any public interface.
 Feel free to discuss any ideas and comments under issues section.

 ## Example